-Board approval required by: Section 04.06, Regents' Rules
+Board approval required by: Section 04.05, Regents' Rules

-The request is to approve the revisions to the Academic Workload Calculation Operating Policy (OP) 06.02 at Angelo State University, effective upon approval.
+The request is to approve the following leaves of absence.
 This request has been approved administratively by the president and the chancellor and is recommended for approval by the Board of Regents.